anein/angular2-trim-directive/README.md

 # angular2-trim-directive
-This small directive removes white spaces from an input field.
+This directive trims whitespaces from the end of an input text value.
+Edit

 ## Usage